ronaldoussoren/modulegraph/doc/modulegraph.rst

       When the target module is imported multiple times this attribute is false unless all imports are in "import" list of a "from" import.

-   .. data:: function
+   .. attribute:: function

       A boolean that is true iff the import is done inside a function definition, and is false for imports in module scope (or class scope for classes that aren't definined in a function).

-   .. data:: tryexcept
+   .. attribute:: tryexcept

       A boolean that is true iff the import that is done in the "try" or "except" block of a try statement (but not in the "else" block).

-   .. data:: conditional
+   .. attribute:: conditional

       A boolean that is true iff the import is done in either block of an "if" statement.